open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - The last `Measurement`.
 - The timestamp of the last `Measurement`.

+##### Histogram Aggregation common behavior

+All histogram Aggregations inform the SDK to collect:

+- Count of `Measurement` values in population.
+- Arithmetic sum of `Measurement` values in population.
+This SHOULD NOT be collected when used with instruments that record negative measurements (e.g. `UpDownCounter` or `ObservableGauge`).
+- Min (optional) `Measurement` value in population.
+- Max (optional) `Measurement` value in population.

 #### Explicit Bucket Histogram Aggregation

 The Explicit Bucket Histogram Aggregation informs the SDK to collect data for